Rochester RazorSharks: 2011

 After starting the season 2–6, the RazorSharks finished the season 12–8, good for a third-place finish in the league.
 Rochester defeated Quebec and Lawton-Fort Sill in three-game series for the franchise's fourth title in six seasons.

 2013–14

 In 2013–14 the RazorSharks would win their first PBL championship title in three years after finishing 17–1 during the regular season and defeating the Indianapolis Diesels two games to one.
 Jerice Crouch would be named the Playoff MVP.

 2015

-In a strong effort to win their first set of back-to-back titles since 2008 and 2009, the RazorSharks added new head coach, former scout of the Cleveland Cavaliers and 2010–'11 PBL Coach of the Year, Robert Spon.
-Also Chris Iversen, who has been with the RazorSharks every year since inception, minus the 2013–14 season will be returning as an assistant coach.
-The RazorSharks would go on to complete the perfect season after going undefeated (15–0) in the regular season and sweep the Lake Michigan Admirals in a close series to win the league's 2015 PBL Championship.
-This would mark the team's fifth Premier Basketball League title and sixth overall in history.
+For the 2015 season, the RazorSharks named Robert Spon as their head coach.
+Before joining the team, Spon worked as a scout for the Cleveland Cavaliers and earned the 2010–11 PBL Coach of the Year award.
+Chris Iversen also returned as an assistant coach after being away during the 2013–14 season, having been part of the organization since its inception.

+The RazorSharks went on to post a 15–0 regular-season record and defeated the Lake Michigan Admirals in the 2015 PBL Championship series.
+The victory secured the franchise's fifth Premier Basketball League championship and its sixth league title overall.